We hope you've had a wonderful, life-changing experience during your time away from UTC, and we're happy to have you back!

 To help you adjust back to life here in the U.S. and at UTC, we have a number of resources for you.
 We also have a checklist for you to revisit for any remaining follow-up you may need to do with our office.

 Make sure to sign up to attend a Study Abroad 104 session!

 - Message from the Office of Study Abroad

 Upon your return from study abroad you will be contacted by the Office of Study Abroad.
 Our office will be looking for feedback regarding your experiences while abroad.
 This is a chance for you to let our office know what you loved about your program (and maybe what you didn't love so much), but also to provide important tips or suggestions for future study abroad students!

-The Office of Study Abroad usually receives study abroad transcripts 2-3 months AFTER your study abroad program ends.
+The Office of Study Abroad usually receives study abroad transcripts two - three months AFTER your study abroad program ends.
 Keep this in mind if you will be graduating shortly after your return from study abroad.
-If you have not heard anything from our office within 2-3 months, please check in with us as well as the program provider/host institution.
+If you have not heard anything from our office within two - three months, check in with us as well as the program provider/host institution.

 Just as you may have experience culture shock during your time abroad, it's entirely possible that you may experience reverse culture shock upon your return to the United States.
 Below you will find some resources on reverse culture shock.

 - Ways to Get Involved with the Center for Global Education (CGE)

 Inquire with the Office of Study Abroad about opportunities to keep your experiences alive and volunteer, assist with presentations, provide blogs, videos, photos from your program, etc.